 1. Sleeping position: The side-lying position is usually the most significant cause of hip pain in pregnancy.
 As the pregnancy progresses, mothers cannot sleep on their back or front and find it comfortable to sleep on their sides.
 However, it may increase the soreness in the hip area.
 Most women may experience hip pain at night since they lie down for a long time while sleeping.

-2. Relaxin hormone: Pregnancy hormones, such as relaxin, can be the reason for hip pain and pelvic pain in some women.
+2. Relaxin hormone: Pregnancy hormone, such as relaxin, can be the reason for hip pain and pelvic pain in some women.
 These hormones may soften and relax connective tissues, resulting in loose joints and ligaments between the pelvic bones.
 Although this process is needed to accommodate the growing uterus and delivery, it can be painful.

 3. Round ligament pain: Sharp pain in the abdomen or groin during the second trimester can be due to round ligament pain.
 These ligaments support the uterus on each side.
 Rapid movement may cause contraction of the round ligament and pain in some women.